A Thriving Creative Community

 Nestled between the 300 and 700 block of Central Avenue, the Central Arts District boasts a dense population of independent artists, studios, galleries, boutiques, handmade crafts, and live music.
 Visit the Central Arts District for Studio@620, Florida CraftArt, Art Lofts, the Morean Arts Center, the Florida Holocaust Museum, and the Chihuly Collection.
 Culinary options abound and several live music venues feature local and national talent seven nights a week in this walkable district.

 The area around 22nd Street South and 9th Ave South makes up the Deuces Live District.
 During segregation, this was the heart of a vibrant and prosperous African American community—the former hub of Black business, homes, and entertainment on St. Pete’s South Side.
 Surviving decades of blight caused by the construction of I-275, the heartbeat of this community is still strong and today the Deuces Live District embraces the city’s rich African American heritage with a mix of locally-owned service and specialty businesses, including art galleries and restaurants.
-Must-sees in this district include the Carter G. Woodson African American Museum, the Manhattan Casino, and the African American Heritage Trail.
+Must-sees in this district include the Carter G. Woodson African American Museum and the African American Heritage Trail.

 From 16th St. to 31st St. between 1st Ave.
 N. & 10th Ave.
 S., the Warehouse Arts District has transformed from a primarily industrial area to a community of emerging and established artists.
-The Pinellas Trail runs through the entire district, and the wide open warehouse spaces accommodate large-scale creative processes and projects, making big art creation accessible to more than a select few.
-Home to Duncan McClellan Gallery, Morean Arts Center for Clay, and ArtsXchange, the Warehouse Arts District invites visitors to come see where art is made.
+The Pinellas Trail runs through the entire district, and the wide open warehouse spaces accommodate large-scale creative processes and projects, making big art creations accessible to more than a select few.
+Home to Duncan McClellan Gallery, Fairgrounds St. Pete, Morean Arts Center for Clay, and ArtsXchange, the Warehouse Arts District invites visitors to come see where art is made.